plutzilla/plutzilla.github.io/_posts/2018/2018-11-28-gnome-shell-extensions.md

 ### No Title Bar

 Another great extension that optimizes the screen space is [No Title Bar](https://extensions.gnome.org/extension/1267/no-title-bar/).
-It is a highly customizable extension, which allows removing the unneccessary title bar for maximized applications, replace the application name with the window name etc. While standard Gnome apps look good, as they don't have separate title bar, which is not the case in other applications.
+It is a highly customizable extension, which allows removing the unneccessary title bar for maximized applications, replacing the application name with the window name etc.

+While standard Gnome apps look good in any case, as they don't have separate title bar, this is not the case in other applications.

 So, instead of